CanThisNameNotBeStolenPlease/ModernEnglish-SCPSL/README.md

 ## I'm making a reborn of this.

-Credit to Northwood Studios for the translation workflow checks, issue template, PR template, contributing guidelines, issue tags and more.
+Credit to Northwood Studios for the translation workflow checks, issue template, PR template, contributing guidelines, issue tags and more. <br>

+Credit to [SirNanos](https://github.com/SirNanos) for the original repo that can be seen [here](https://github.com/SirNanos/ModernEnglish-SCPSL)

 # Installation Manual